Han Gong-ju

-Han Gong-ju (Korean: 한공주) is a 2013 South Korean film written and directed by Lee Su-jin, starring Chun Woo-hee in the title role.
+Han Gong-ju (Korean: 한공주) is a 2013 South Korean crime drama film written and directed by Lee Su-jin, starring Chun Woo-hee in the title role.
 It was inspired by the infamous Miryang gang rape case of 2004.
 The film premiered at the 2013 Busan International Film Festival where it won the CGV Movie Collage Award and the Citizen Reviewers' Award.
+It was released in theaters on April 17, 2014.